susannalles/CATARSL/index.md

 April 24-25, 2019 at the University of Miami, FL

 ![alt text](/CATARSL/img/textViz.png "Logo Title Text 1")
 This two-day symposium aims to bring together scholars and researchers working with computational approaches to texts.
-The event targets a broad audience interested in the application of digital text analysis technology (text mining, topic modeling, authorship detection, tasks performed through Natural Language Processing) for Resource-Scare Literatures and from an historical perspective.
+The event targets a broad audience interested in the application of digital text analysis technology (text mining, topic modeling, authorship detection, tasks performed through Natural Language Processing) for Resource-Scarce Literatures and from an historical perspective.
 Come join us!

 ## Important dates:
 - January 20, 2019: Deadline for the submission of abstracts